 - ✓ Keep incisions and dressings clean and dry.
+You may not shower until all of your drains have been removed (if applicable).
 Dressings should be left in place 24-48 hours after surgery, or until you are instructed to remove them.
 Your incisions will seep fluid and some blood for a short time after surgery.
-You may sponge bathe or shower with assistance.
+You may sponge bathe with assistance.
 The gauze pads should be removed, but not the tape directly covering the incisions (if applicable).
-Pat dry.
-Fresh gauze pads should be placed over incisional areas after bathing. - ✓ Do not smoke.
+Fresh gauze pads should be placed over incisional areas after bathing - ✓ Perform drain care as directed (if applicable).
+If you have fluid drains placed, carefully follow the instructions for drain care and record drained fluid on the Drain Care Worksheet. - ✓ Do not smoke.
 Smoking can greatly impair your safety prior to surgery and your ability to heal following surgery, resulting in more noticeable scars.
 You must not smoke, and your caregiver must not smoke anywhere near you. - ✓ Limit your arm use to daily activities such as brushing your teeth, eating, and combing your hair for the first few days.
 Avoid vigorous arm motion that requires pushing, pulling or lifting.
 Check with Dr. Ma before resuming ANY exercise regimen.
-Typically, exercise routines may be resumed six weeks after surgery. - ✓ You must wear the surgical garment/support bra around the clock, as directed. - ✓ You may apply a cool, not cold, compress to affected sites to alleviate discomfort, swelling or bruising.
+Typically, exercise routines may be resumed eight weeks after surgery. - ✓ You must wear the surgical garmet/support bra around the clock, as directed. - ✓ You may apply a cool, not cold, compress to affected sites to alleviate discomfort, swelling or bruising.
 Wrap crushed ice or ice packs in a towel before applying to skin.
 DO NOT apply ice or anything frozen directly to the skin.
 Cool compresses should be applied for no longer than 20-minute intervals.
 DO NOT apply heat to affected areas as this will only worsen swelling. - ✓ Relax.
 Do not engage in any stressful activities.
 Do not lift your hands over your head.
 Do not lift anything heavier than a paperback book (i.e. nothing greater than 5 pounds).
 Take care of no one, and let others tend to you. - ✓ DO NOT drive until after your first post-operative office visit, or until you have been off of pain medication for at least 48 hours. - ✓ Your first post-operative visit will be approximately 7 days after surgery.
-At this time, your incisions will be checked.
+At this time, your incisions will be checked and Dr. Ma will assess whether your drains can be removed (if applicable).